XiaoweiOu/XiaoweiOu.github.io/index.md

 ---

 # About me
-I am a undergraduate student in University of Science and Technology of China, majoring in Physics.
+I am an undergraduate student in University of Science and Technology of China, majoring in Physics.
 I will graduate in June 2021 and now I am seeking for a master/PhD position.
 While I focused on experimental particle physics in the past, especially collider physics such as D0@Tevatran and ATLAS@LHC, I am also intersted in studying other fields of physics (theoritical or computational are better) and software/hardware in graduate school.
 More infomation about my research experience is availabe below.

 In my spare time, intriguing novels are my prior entertainment.
 Reading shapes my life to a great extent -- those books teach me how to live, how to behave and even how to be a human.